Python tabulate module: How to Easily Create Tables in Python?

 tables in Python tabulate module

-Hello fellow coders!
-Today in this tutorial, you are going to learn how to create tables in Python with the help of the tabulate function and learn about various properties involved with the tables created.
+In this tutorial, you are going to explore how to create tables in Python, a necessary skill in the realm of data science, with the help of the tabulate function.
+We’ll also learned about the different properties involved with creating tables.

 Without any further ado, let’s get right into the steps to create tables in Python with the use of the tabulate module.

-The first step is to import the tabulate function from the tabulate library.
+Firstly, we need to import the tabulate function from the tabulate library, a Python package widely used in data science and machine learning projects.
 In case this results in an error make sure you have the tabulate library installed by executing the pip install command on the command prompt.

 from tabulate import tabulate